Lavender Lavender (BulgariaFrance)

 The foundation’s impact extends to a wide range of community projects, such as youth mentorship, scholarships, playground development, and medical facility enhancements.

-Together, Esseterre and doTERRA Healing Hands Foundation have partnered to provide crucial support to organizations in Dobrich and Shipka.
-As of August 2024, over $900,000 has been donated to social impact projects across Bulgaria, improving lives and building stronger, more resilient communities.
+Together, Esseterre and dōTERRA Healing Hands Foundation have partnered to provide crucial support to organizations in Dobrich and Shipka.
+As of August 2024, over $900,000 has been donated to philanthropic projects across Bulgaria, improving lives and building stronger, more resilient communities.

-In the heart of Dobrich, Step by Step is making a profound difference in the lives of children from vulnerable families and those who have been deprived of parental care.
+In the heart of Dobrich, Step by Step is making a profound difference in the lives of children from vulnerable families.
 With a deep commitment to fostering dignity and empowerment, Step by Step’s goal is to create a nurturing environment where children can thrive and develop into confident, capable young adults.
 The program started in 2018, as a mentorship program for children and youth in children’s residential centers.
-Initiated by Esseterre and with the help of doTERRA Healing Hands Foundation, the mentors and the volunteers participating in the program organized group meetings, online meetings, individual meetings, workshops, and educational outings to help cover the needs of the children with their school tasks and social development.
+Initiated by Esseterre employees in Bulgaria and with the help of dōTERRA Healing Hands Foundation, the mentors and the volunteers participating in the program organized group meetings, online meetings, individual meetings, workshops, and educational outings to help cover the needs of the children with their school tasks and social development.

 The program offers a variety of enriching activities, including cooking, homework assistance, career guidance, outdoor sports, training camps, and educational trips, all designed to provide these children with the tools they need for a brighter future.
 This program is important for this social group and its goal is to help the participants to enter society with self-confidence and motivation.